What is community acupuncture (really), and how did it come to be?

 Community acupuncture doesn't sacrifice quality for quantity; it has an inherently distinct quality.
 It depends on a higher quantity of treatments, but it's not about a higher quantity of treatments in and of itself.
 It's about the increased access that—through increased affordability, both financially and psychologically—a higher quantity of treatments brings.

 What about people who neither have financial barriers to getting private acupuncture nor are experiencing the damaging psychological effects of trauma?
 Can they still get community acupuncture?
 Of course they can!
 And they do—all of the time.
 Making acupuncture accessible to those whom it's otherwise not accessible to does not mean making it inaccessible to anyone else.
-In the words of Dr. Mutulu Shakur's late stepson, the rapper Tupac: "I got love for my brother / But we can never go nowhere unless we share with each other."6
+In the words of the late rapper Tupac, whose stepfather, acupuncturist Dr. Mutulu Shakur, played an integral role at Lincoln Detox: "I got love for my brother / But we can never go nowhere unless we share with each other."6

 People from all walks of life get community acupuncture, for all kinds of reasons.
 Some people don't struggle with financial insecurity, but they sure like supporting the health of those who do, while supporting their own health in the process.
 Some people aren't at risk of being triggered by exposing parts of their bodies that are typically covered by clothing, but they sure enjoy the convenience of remaining fully clothed during their acupuncture treatment.
 Some people couldn't care less about feeling empowered through choice and safety in numbers, but they sure find those recliner chairs comfortable.